EmuDeck/emudeck.github.io/docs/how-to-contribute.md

 ##### Testing your changes

 In your newly cloned repo, open a command prompt and enter `mkdocs serve`.
 After you enter the command, you will be provided a URL that you can use to locally host the EmuDeck Wiki on your computer.
 This will allow you to see your changes in real time.
-Every change you save will automatically be applied
+Every change you save will automatically be applied.

 ##### Opening a Pull Request or Committing